DBu3hanan/DBu3hanan/README.md

 Throughout my academic journey, I have worked on projects like Xfinity Tools, a web-based productivity platform that I created and have managed since 2022.
 This experience has enhanced my skills in web development, system architecture, and database management.
 If you’d like to explore Xfinity Tools, you can do so at https://xfinitytools.github.io/.

 I have engineered several other projects, including MarineMind and The IT Experience, which I plan to make publicly available in the coming months.

+On my profile, you will find a variety of repositories showcasing several independent projects, each utilizing different programming languages.
+As I continue to refine my programming skills and expand my knowledge of the computing world, the collection will grow.
+I hope you find your time exploring my profile valuable.